noproblemo1/project-sedici/README.md

 ## How do I host my own community handle tool?

 If you want to set up your own community handle for your own community, you can use this tool.
-It's free and open source, and you can host it yourself.
-If it's a bit too technical for you, you can [use our hosted version](https://swifties.social/get-your-own).
+It's free and open source, and you can host it yourself by following these instructions.

-Otherwise, follow these instructions for the easiest way to set up your own community handle tool.

 > These instructions assume you have a basic understanding of Git, GitHub, and Vercel.
 It not the only way to host it (it's just a Next.js app) but it is probably the simplest way.